No Mercy (2002): Aftermath

 On the October 24 episode of SmackDown!, the show's newest acquisition Big Show challenged Brock Lesnar for the WWE Championship at Survivor Series.
-Later that night, The Undertaker cut a promo and showed his respect for Lesnar on their Hell in a Cell match at No Mercy.
-However, the promo was interrupted by Big Show, who attacked The Undertaker and injured him by throwing him off the stage.
+Later that night, The Undertaker cut a promo, and showed his respect for Lesnar on their Hell in a Cell match at No Mercy.
+However, the promo was interrupted by Big Show, who attacked The Undertaker, and injured him by throwing him off the stage.
 Lesnar's manager Paul Heyman continuously advised Lesnar to get out of the title match against Big Show at Survivor Series because Heyman thought that Lesnar could not defeat Big Show, but Lesnar intended to wrestle Big Show.
-At Survivor Series, Big Show defeated Lesnar to win the WWE Championship, after Heyman betrayed Lesnar and helped Big Show win the title.
+At Survivor Series, Big Show defeated Lesnar to win the WWE Championship, after Heyman betrayed Lesnar, and helped Big Show win the title.

-After losing to Triple H in the title unification match at No Mercy, Kane continued his rivalry with Triple H. On the October 21 episode of Raw, Kane and Rob Van Dam defeated Triple H and Ric Flair in a tag team match.
-After the match, Kane and Triple H continued to brawl with each other.
-On the next episode of Raw, Raw General Manager Eric Bischoff announced that the first-ever Elimination Chamber match would take place at Survivor Series and Triple H's World Heavyweight Championship would be on the line in the match.
-Kane, Shawn Michaels, Chris Jericho, Booker T and Van Dam were announced as the other participants of the match.
+After losing to Triple H in the title unification match at No Mercy, Kane continued his rivalry with Triple H. On the October 21 episode of Raw, Kane, and Rob Van Dam defeated Triple H, and Ric Flair in a tag team match.
+After the match, Kane, and Triple H continued to brawl with each other.
+On the next episode of Raw, Raw General Manager Eric Bischoff announced that the first-ever Elimination Chamber match would take place at Survivor Series, and Triple H's World Heavyweight Championship would be on the line in the match.
+Kane, Shawn Michaels, Chris Jericho, Booker T, and Van Dam were announced as the other participants of the match.
 Later that night, Kane defeated Triple H in a casket match after Michaels interfered.
-At Survivor Series, Michaels defeated Triple H, Booker T, Van Dam, Jericho and Kane in the Elimination Chamber match to win the World Heavyweight Championship.
+At Survivor Series, Michaels defeated Triple H, Booker T, Van Dam, Jericho, and Kane in the Elimination Chamber match to win the World Heavyweight Championship.

-While the 2002 No Mercy featured wrestlers from both Raw and SmackDown!, the following year's event was produced exclusively for SmackDown!.
+While the 2002 No Mercy featured wrestlers from both Raw, and SmackDown!, the following year's event was produced exclusively for SmackDown!.

+The Intercontinental Championship would be retired until Judgment Day 2003, where it was reactivated by co-Raw general manager Stone Cold Steve Austin.